 The goal of the dink is not to win the rally with overwhelming power and force.
-The goals is, however, to limit the opportunity your opponent has for an aggressive, attacking shot of their own – one in which they can hit the ball with a hard, descending blow.
+The goals are, however, to limit the opportunity your opponent has for an aggressive, attacking shot of their own – one in which they can hit the ball with a hard, descending blow.

-With the goal, therefore, of presenting your opponents with a ball that is unattackable – one that forces your opponent to lift the ball over the net (and not hit downward) – it is critical that your technique/mechanics are smooth and fluid and that the ball is hit with softness, precision and control.
+With the goal, therefore, of presenting your opponents with a ball that is unattackable – one that forces your opponent to lift the ball over the net (and not hit downward) – it is critical that your technique/mechanics are smooth and fluid and that the ball is hit with softness, precision, and control.

 By relaxing your grip on the pickleball paddle, you’ll be better able to have that fluidity and smoothness of stroke and you will, undoubtedly, be better able to “feel the ball” on your paddle – resulting in much better control than if you’re holding the paddle tightly.